4

 1

 • In Biblical Hebrew, there's an odd structure for the comparative: "X is adj. from/among Y" = "X is more adj. than Y".
 For example, Gen. 3:1: "The serpent was crafty from/among all the animals" = "The craftiest animal."
 Or 1 Kings 19:7: "The journey is great from/among you" = "The journey is greater than you."
 (That last one confused me and my fellow students because it looks like "The journey from you -- from where you are -- is great.")
 Given this structure, I'm not sure how exactly I'd say "less than"!
 Probably just reverse it.
-Nov 29, 2017 at 14:39
+Commented Nov 29, 2017 at 14:39

 2 Answers 2